LNG working group meeting

-Here’s why you should join the upcoming LNG working group meeting in Brugge, Belgium, on 7-8 February:
+Here’s why you should join the upcoming LNG working group meeting:

 You may already have noticed that the adoption of LNG as a marine fuel is without doubt becoming a reality.
 Not only has the IMO decided to install the global sulphur cap at 2020, which drives the market towards alternative low sulphur fuels – also, the first large orders of LNG fueled carriers in the container sector are convincing shipping companies that LNG is happening right now!

 The International Association of Ports and Harbors (IAPH) wishes to enable bunkering of LNG in its member ports.
 Already in 2014, IAPH published the LNG bunker checklists, which have since risen to the status of global standards.
 Also, the website www.lngbunkering.org has provided ports, shipping companies, governmental agencies and the public with valuable information about LNG for a couple of years now.